Ossewabrandwag: During World War II

-The Boer militants of the Ossebrandwag (OB) were hostile to the United Kingdom and sympathetic to Nazi Germany.
-Thus the OB opposed South African participation in the war, even after the Union declared war in support of Britain in September 1939.
+The Boer militants of the (OB) were hostile to the United Kingdom and sympathetic to the ideology of Nazi Germany.
+Thus the OB opposed South African participation in World War II, even after the Union declared war in support of Britain in September 1939.

 By 1941, the OB had approximately 350,000 members.

 Members of the OB refused to enlist in the UDF and sometimes harassed servicemen in uniform.
 This erupted into open rioting in Johannesburg on 1 February 1941; 140 soldiers were seriously hurt.

-More dangerous was the formation of the Stormjaers (Storm hunters), a paramilitary wing of the OB.
-The nature of the Stormjaers was evidenced by the oath sworn by new recruits: "If I retreat, shoot me.
+More dangerous was the formation of the (Storm hunters), a paramilitary wing of the OB.
+The nature of the was evidenced by the oath sworn by new recruits: "If I retreat, shoot me.
 If I fall, avenge me.
 If I charge, follow me" (As ek omdraai, skiet my.
 As ek val, wreek my.
 As ek storm, volg my).
-This motto is originally attributed to French Royalist Henri de la Rochejaquelein in 1793, but was also a popular slogan of Benito Mussolini's Fascists in the 1930s.
+This motto, originally attributed to French Royalist Henri de la Rochejaquelein in 1793, also became a popular slogan of Benito Mussolini's Fascists in the 1930s.

 In August 1940, the OB informed the Abwehr that they were willing to launch a rebellion against Jan Smuts.
 The organization said they had 160,000 members and 15,000 soldiers, who had not taken the "Africa oath" of willingness to fight against the Axis anywhere on the continent, ready to strike.
-They proposed that the Germans drop off weapons in Southern Rhodesia or South West Africa.
+They proposed that the Germans drop off weapons in Southern Rhodesia or in South West Africa.
 The "West Plan" was far more well-planned."At an hour to be determined by the German High Command, Afrikaners would then blow up all rail and road bridges connecting the Transvaal with Natal.
 The railway personnel, the Police and 26,000 mine workers and employees have been penetrated as the rest of the State services with Ossewabrandwag members and would go on strike.
 The latter, viz. mine workers and employees, are already today urging for a strike.
 English newspapers are going to be blown up.
 Smuts and his followers are going to be asked kill themselves.
-Further dispositions are left to the German General Staff, particularly whether and which bridges are to be blown up."The plan was never carried out since the OB was unable to obtain sufficient weapons.
+Further dispositions are left to the German General Staff, particularly whether and which bridges are to be blown up."The plan was never carried out, as the OB failed to obtain sufficient weapons.
 Furthermore, the OB was reluctant to take up arms after Malan distanced the National Party from the organization at the end of 1941.
 Nevertheless, individual members continued to carry out acts of sabotage against the Union government.
-The Stormjaers dynamited electrical power lines and railroads and cut telegraph and telephone lines.
-These types of acts were going too far for most Afrikaners, and Malan ordered the National Party to break with the OB entirely in 1942.
+The dynamited electrical power lines and railways and cut telegraph and telephone lines.
+Most Afrikaners found these types of acts excessive, and Malan ordered the National Party to break with the OB entirely in 1942.